Blackbaud's Social Good Startup Program Brings Innovative Technology Solutions to Mission-Based Organizations - ExBulletin

 Blackbaud piloted this program on the Social Good Startup Challenge in 2019 and selected 14 startups to participate in the first cohort of January 2020.
 Following this successful pilot, Blackbaud launched the full Social Good Startup Program in October 2020, welcoming two cohorts in 2021, one in January and one in July.
 Participants will receive carefully selected access to Blackbaud’s resources, marketing opportunities, and undiluted grants.
 Blackbaud works with startup founders to design their own plans for their growth goals.

 Recently, Blackbaud held a pitch contest for the founders of 13 startups in the 2021 cohort, presenting solutions to a panel of judges, leaders and decision makers.
 The six Blackbaud judges were tasked with asking questions, providing feedback, and awarding prizes to top presenters.
 Nearly 150 participants gathered at the hybrid event.
-Winners include GiveInKind (Gold) ;.
-Changeand Carpool to School (Silver); and GivingDocs, Civic Eagle and OHUB Futures (Bronze).
+Winners include GiveInKind (Gold).
+Carpool school (silver); and GivingDocs, Civic Eagle, OHUB Futures (bronze).

 Lizzie Schaffer, Senior Program Manager for Innovation Culture at Blackbaud, said: “Supporting these dynamic leaders influencing the Good ecosystem through innovative and dedicated solutions is one of the most important things we do and with all the companies in the Social Good Startup Program.
 We are very proud to be able to partner with you. “